 It is believed it was Mr Payne who brought the first car to Hinckley, a French built De Dion Bouton.
 As more cars arrived in the town his reputation and mechanical expertise necessitated a move to larger premises, so in 1911 he moved to his garage premises in Hill street Hinckley, where his father ran a barbers shop.

 During the First World War he and his fellow workers combined car repairs with the making of munitions to aid the war effort.

 It was in 1922 when he was first invited to take up the Ford Motor Company Franchise for the Hinckley area, selling both Ford cars and tractors.
-Over 85 years later, the Ford franchise is today still held by the same family run company.
+Almost 100 years later, the Ford franchise is today still held by the same family run company.